Chapter 8. Office of the Director

 (a) The Director may revoke approval of a Labor Compliance Program after giving due notice, conducting a hearing, and finding cause for revocation.
 Cause for revocation of approval includes, but is not limited to:

-(2) Failure of the Labor Compliance Program to file timely, complete, and accurate reports to the Director as required by Section 16431 or elsewhere in these regulations;
+(2) Failure of the Labor Compliance Program to file timely, complete, and accurate reports to the Director as required by section 16431 or elsewhere in these regulations;

-(3) A pattern of failures in hearings conducted pursuant to Labor Code Section 1742(b) either (A) to establish violations under Labor Code Sections 1775(a) and 1776(g) for which contract payments have been withheld or (B) to comply with the requirements imposed on enforcing agencies or their representatives in the prevailing wage hearing regulations at Sections 17201-17270 of Title 8 of the California Code of Regulations;
+(3) A pattern of failures in hearings conducted pursuant to Labor Code Section 1742(b) either (A) to establish violations under Labor Code Sections 1775(a) and 1776(g) for which contract payments have been withheld or (B) to comply with the requirements imposed on enforcing agencies or their representatives in the prevailing wage hearing regulations at sections 17201-17270 of Title 8 of the California Code of Regulations;

 (4) Failure to comply with applicable laws and reporting requirements pertaining to conflicts of interest and the handling of personnel and payroll records and information.

 (b) Interested parties may request the Director to revoke approval of a Labor Compliance Program.
 A request for revocation shall include evidence of failure of the Labor Compliance Program to monitor compliance with the requirements of the Labor Code and these regulations or to take enforcement action after becoming cognizant of a violation of the Labor Code or these regulations.
 A request for revocation shall also include any other relevant evidence.
+When submitting a request for revocation pursuant to this subpart, an interested party shall also provide a complete copy of the request and all supporting evidence to the Labor Compliance Program.

 (3) Revocation of approval of a Labor Compliance Program based on a request by an interested party is solely within the discretion of the Director.
 The duty to operate a Labor Compliance Program in accordance with the requirements of this subchapter runs solely to the Director and not to any worker, contractor, or interested party.
 The sole remedy for failure to comply with this duty is revocation of approval by the Director.

-(c) Upon determining that the request for revocation will be denied without hearing, the Director shall give notice of the decision and of the reasons therefore by mail to the Labor Compliance Program, any Awarding Body or Joint Powers Authority that has contracted with the Labor Compliance Program pursuant to Section 16421(b) above, and any interested party that requested revocation.
+(c) Upon determining that the request for revocation will be denied without hearing, the Director shall give notice of the decision and of the reasons therefore by mail to the Labor Compliance Program, any Awarding Body or Joint Powers Authority that has contracted with the Labor Compliance Program pursuant to section 16421(b) above, and any interested party that requested revocation.

-Authority cited: Section 1773.5, Labor Code.
-Reference: Sections 1742(b), 1771.5, 1775(a) and 1776(g), Labor Code.
+Note: Authority cited: Sections 55 and 1773.5, Labor Code.
+Reference: Sections 55, 1742(b), 1771.5, 1775(a) and 1776(g), Labor Code.

 HISTORY